Last Updated on March 20, 2023 by Jonathan

 What is happening on the supply side of the equation is truly scary.
 In the early days of the Covid-19 pandemic, rental car companies sold off large portions of their vehicle fleets in an attempt to “right-size” for rock-bottom demand.
 They sold off as many vehicles as they could, as quickly as they could.

 Even then, the rental companies still struggled mightily.
 The pandemic forced Hertz into bankruptcy.
 Soon Advantage and E-Z soon followed into Chapter 11.
 Europcar, the new parent company of Fox, underwent major financial restructuring to survive.
 The net effect was fewer rental car companies with bare-bones fleets.
-For most of 2020, that wasn’t a problem.
-Demand was down and the rental companies did not envision a quick recovery on the horizon.

 How to Land the Lowest Price